WildGums/Orc.SystemInfo/README.md

 }
 ```

-The following information will be displayed:
+The following information will be retreived:

 - User name
 - User domain